Natural Enemies of Pests

 Green lacewings

 Green lacewings Order: NeuropteraFamily: Chrysopidae Description Several species of green lacewing are found in gardens and field crops in Colorado.
-The adult stage is familiar to most ...
+Lacewing larvae are voracious predators ...

 Purchasing Insect Predators and Parasites